Council elections (local government) in South Australia

 How many councils are in SA?

-There are 68 councils in South Australia, with 67 councils involved in periodic elections every 4 years in November.
-Roxby Downs Council is currently run by an administrator and does not have elected councillors.
+There are 68 Councils in South Australia however only 67 councils are involved in periodic elections every 4 years in November.
+Roxby Downs is conducted under their own Administration and not the Local Government (Elections) Act 1999.

 How often and when are council elections held?